mmoskovich/BlueVine/Solution-Compose/README.md

 #### Prerequisites
 * docker-ce 20.10.X
 * docker-compose 3.5+
-* Copy the attached solution-compose.tar file to any directory under the server
+* Copy the attached solution-compose.tar file to any directory under the server (for example, ~/HA/)
 ```
 sudo systemctl stop docker